Storage Participation in Electricity Markets: Time Discretization through Robust Optimization: Introduction

 To our knowledge, there is no mathematical theory that directly addresses this problem.
 Most prior work adopts a discretize-then-optimize approach, wherein the continuous dynamics are first discretized and then optimized.
 This approach introduces systemic inaccuracies as it tends to overestimate the minimum and terminal state-of-charge (SOC), and underestimate the maximum SOC \citep[Example~1]{my_v2g_lp}.
 These inaccuracies may result in bids that are infeasible in practice, exposing operators to financial penalties or market exclusion.

-\cite{my_v2g_as, my_v2g_lp} incorporate continuous-time constraints in FCR bidding but either restrict arbitrage to a single trading interval or to covering only FCR-related energy losses.
+\cite{my_v2g_as, my_v2g_lp} incorporate continuous-time constraints in FCR bidding but either restrict arbitrage to a single trading interval or to covering FCR-related energy losses.
 We generalize their models by allowing for unrestricted arbitrage across the full planning horizon.
-While this may appear to be a modest extension, it introduces substantial complexity: without arbitrage, optimal bids can be computed via linear programming~\citep[Theorem~3]{my_v2g_lp}, whereas including arbitrage leads to a mixed-integer bilinear reformulation (Theorem~\ref{th:P}).
+While this may appear to be a modest extension, it introduces substantial complexity: without arbitrage, optimal bids can be computed via linear programming~\citep[Theorem~3]{my_v2g_lp}, whereas including arbitrage leads to a mixed-integer bilinear reformulation, as we will see in Theorem~\ref{th:P}.
 A central modeling challenge lies in accounting for charging and discharging losses, which cause the SOC to be nonlinear in the market bids and FCR signals.
-Consequently, worst-case FCR signals need not align temporally with market decisions, which invalidates the common assumption of piecewise-constant signals over fixed time intervals.
+Consequently, worst-case FCR signals need not align temporally with market decisions, which invalidates the common assumption of piecewise-constant signals over fixed time intervals, as we will see in Example~\ref{ex:time_discretization}.

-Most prior studies assume linear storage models.
-In this setting, if the SOC is affine in the FCR signal, the discretize-then-optimize approach is exact under a technical condition on the uncertainty set~\citep[Proposition~7]{my_v2g_lp}.
+Most prior studies assume linear storage models with the SOC being affine in the FCR signal.
+In this setting, the discretize-then-optimize approach is exact under a technical condition on the uncertainty set~\citep[Proposition~7]{my_v2g_lp}.
+This property also holds under common battery degradation models~\citep[Proposition~1]{bae2025stacking}.
 The textbook approach for achieving linearity is to relax complementarity constraints that prohibit simultaneous charging and discharging.
 When prices are positive, this relaxation is tight, as simultaneous charging and discharging would be suboptimal due to increased energy losses~\citep[p.~84]{JAT15}.
-However, in the presence of negative electricity prices \citep{seel2021plentiful, biber2022negative}, which are increasingly common, or FCR bids constrained by limited headroom, \ie, the difference between storage capacity and the SOC, it may be optimal to incur energy losses to enable increased arbitrage or FCR gains.
+However, in the presence of negative electricity prices, which are increasingly common \citep{seel2021plentiful, biber2022negative}, or FCR bids constrained by limited headroom, \ie, the difference between storage capacity and the SOC, it may be optimal to incur energy losses to enable increased arbitrage or FCR gains.
 Alternatively, some works assume lossless storage to achieve linearity, though this may overstate arbitrage profitability.

-In practice, \cite{anderson2017co}, \cite{kaya2024delivering}, and \cite{schindler2024planner} use the textbook approach for multistage stochastic multimarket storage optimization. \cite{schindler2024planner} consider hydro plants with separate pumps and turbines, where the relaxation is exact if the two can operate simultaneously. \cite{seifert2024coordinated} assume lossless storage for similar models.